 Testing Your USSD Application

-Thorough testing is critical before going live on African networks.
-Once you know how to create a USSD code, the next step is validating every menu path.
-A buggy USSD app doesn’t just frustrate users — it costs them airtime.
+Thorough testing is critical before going live on Ghanaian networks.
+Once you know how to create a USSD code and build your USSD application, the next step is validating every menu path.
+A buggy USSD app doesn't just frustrate users — it erodes trust in your brand.

 Local Development Testing